Honesdale Star Park: The park

 The park is dedicated as a memorial to a past mayor, Austin Flint Gibbons, and to his parents Dr. and Mrs. Peter S. Gibbons.
 The actual park that the star is in lies at the top of a winding wooded road.
+A local paper reported in November 1956: "The Christmas star has been placed on its frame in Gibbons Memorial Park, Irving Cliff.
+It will be lighted Thanksgiving Eve, Nov.
+21."
 Perched on top of Irving Cliff, the highest mountain overlooking the town, the park is surrounded by a large fence that wraps around the premises.

 Lent and Easter

 During the 40 days leading up to Easter, otherwise known as Lent, the star that watches the town disappears and is replaced by another image.
 A towering Christian cross is instead displayed over the town.

 The cross has been permanently removed due to a First Amendment challenge.